kluchsin/kluchsin.github.io/_pages/about.md

 About Me
 =====

-I am currently (as of 2022) a 5th year Ph.D. candidate in the Astronomy Department at New Mexico State University, working with Dr. Nancy Chanover on modeling lunar polar volatiles.
+I am a postdoctoral researcher studying lunar polar water ice, working with Dr. Jennifer Heldmann and Dr. Anthony Colaprete at NASA Ames.
+I received my Ph.D. in Astronomy from the Astronomy Department at New Mexico State University, working with Dr. Nancy Chanover on modeling lunar polar volatiles.
 I completed my Bachelor's of Liberal Arts at St. John's College in Annapolis, Maryland in 2015 and my Master's of Arts in Astronomy at Wesleyan University in Middletown, Connecticut in 2017.
-I was raised in Wasilla, Alaska, and my hobbies include gardening, walking, and baking.

 Research Interests
 =====